 judgment until after June 30.
 So let me kind of give you-all a calendar of what may happen.
-If they rule, let's say, on June 30, don't have to file a supplemental brief, but something in my mind tells me that they're going to say something that you-all probably want to file supplemental briefs on.
+If they rule, let's say, on June 30, I will be asking supplemental briefs to be due by July 7.
+You don't have to file a supplemental brief, but something in my mind tells me that they're going to say something that you-all probably want to file supplemental briefs on.
 Okay?